-But let’s face it, spring cleaning is lame, exhausting, and honestly, no one ever really does it.
-Instead of packing all that cleaning into one weekend, I’ve come up with an organizing guide that lets you spread it out over the next 12 weeks.
-By tackling one area at a time, you’ll get it all done and it won’t feel so overwhelming.
+But let’s be honest, spring cleaning is lame, exhausting, and honestly, no one ever really does it.
+Instead of packing all that cleaning into one weekend, I’ve come up with an organizing guide that lets you spread it out over the next few weeks.
+By tackling one area at a time, you’ll get it done and it won’t feel so overwhelming.

 Week 4: Let There be Light!
 This one is going to sound a little strange, but bear with me!
 Dust all of your lamp shades AND light bulbs.
 Dust can build up anywhere, but seems especially worse on light bulbs where it can get caked on from the heat of the light.
-Now that we have light bulbs that last for literally 10 years, not changing them out regularly can really cause a serious dirt build up.
+Now that we have light bulbs that last for 10 years (literally), not changing them out regularly can cause a serious dirt build up.
 Instantly brighten up your rooms by giving the light bulbs and lamp shades a good cleaning.

 Week 6: Vacuum the Furniture!
 My Portuguese grandmother vacuumed her furniture religiously, so it was a surprise to me when I learned most people don’t do this!
 You can get a deep clean on your upholstered furniture by vacuuming it (with the attachments of course!)
 If your cushions have removable covers, throw those into the washer.
-If not, give the cushions a healthy spray down with some Fabreeze after vacuuming to get that freshly washed scent.
+If not, give the cushions a healthy spray down with some Febreze after vacuuming to get that freshly washed scent.

 Week 11: Change Your Look!
 Summer is a great time to change the look of your home.
 Give your winter area rugs a good cleaning before packing them away for next year and bring out the brightly colored woven rugs.
 The same goes for curtains, bedding, and throw pillows.
-These are all easy, inexpensive ways to give your home a fresh and clean look just in time for summer.
+These are all easy ways to give your home a fresh and clean look just in time for summer.

 Week 12: Make Your Windows Sparkle!
 This is it.
 You’ve made it through the last 11 weeks and summer is *next* week!
 The final step is to get those windows clean!
 If you have the fold-in style, be sure to wash inside and out to let as much light in as possible and keep your home bright and cheery all summer long!

-Click here for a printable checklist so you can easily follow along as you complete the spring cleaning challenge!
+Be sure to click here for a printable checklist so you can easily follow along as you complete the spring cleaning challenge!